Near-optimal tensor methods for minimizing the gradient norm of convex functions and accelerated primal-dual tensor methods: Introduction

 \section{Introduction}

-\pd{Although, the idea of using higher order derivatives in optimization methods is known at least since 1970's, see \cite{hoffmann1978higher-order}, recently these methods started to gain an increased research interest \cite{baes2009estimate,wibisono2016variational,birgin2017worst-case,cartis2017improved,agarwal2018lower,arjevani2018oracle} in optimization.
-Before \cite{nesterov2018implementable} the main bottleneck was the auxiliary problem of minimizing the regularized Taylor expansion of the objective, which potentially can be a non-convex problem.
-Nesterov showed that an appropriate regularization makes this a convex problem and proposes an efficient method for solving this subproblem for the third-order method. } \pd{This motivated recent research in order to propose optimal high-order methods for convex optimization \cite{gasnikov2019optimal,pmlr-v99-gasnikov19b,wilson2019accelerating,hinder2019near,bullins2019higher,bullins2018fast}. }
+\cu{The idea of using higher-order derivatives in optimization methods has been known since the 1970's~\cite{hoffmann1978higher-order}, with increased interests recently~\cite{baes2009estimate,wibisono2016variational,birgin2017worst-case,cartis2017improved,agarwal2018lower,arjevani2018oracle}.
+Using high-order oracles has been shown to have better oracle complexities provably.
+However, their main practical bottleneck was the requirement of solving an auxiliary problem at each iteration that involved minimizing a regularized Taylor expansion of the objective, which in general, is a non-convex problem.
+Nesterov in~\cite{nesterov2021implementable} showed that an appropriate regularization makes the auxiliary problem convex.
+Moreover, he proposed an efficient method for solving the corresponding subproblem for the third-order method.
+This motivated a resurgence of research that introduced high-order (also referred to as tensor) methods for convex~\cite{gasnikov2019optimal,pmlr-v99-gasnikov19b,wilson2019accelerating,hinder2020near,bullins2019higher,bullins2018fast, nesterov2021inexact1, nesterov2021inexact2, kamzolov2020near} and non-convex settings~\cite{birgin2017worst-case,cartis2017improved}.}